 - Contact an experienced nursing home abuse attorney to explore possible legal intervention.

 We are experienced in bringing justice to a long-term care facility that is at fault.
-Contact attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale for a free consultation on a potential neglect or abuse situation.
+Contact attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale for a free consultation on a potential neglect or abuse situation.
 You can reach us at (954) 434-1077 or contact us via the website.
 The Law Offices of Diana Santa Maria, P.A. will fight to get you the compensation you or your family member deserves.